bookingactivities/booking-activities/readme.txt

 * Feature - Bookings have a new "Payment status" property, with 3 possible values: No payment required, owed, paid.
 * Feature - Display your customers' bookings calendar with the shortcode [bookingactivities_calendar bookings_only="true" user_id="current" past_events="true"]
 * Feature - Customize frontend dialogs titles and buttons labels (and content for some of them)
+* Tweak - In-cart bookings are no longer active when the cart expiration is deactivated.
+The availability check is made on checkout.
 * Tweak - Date format can be set more specifically, and the separator between dates can be changed
 * Tweak - ON/OFF button: clearly display "ON" and "OFF" for a better understanding
 * Tweak - Email refund option is no longer offered to administrators